ghdz89/getting-started-gilberto/README.md

 - Username: `user_good`
 - Password: `pass_good`

-If you select a bank that requires multi-factor authentication ("MFA"), enter the following code to proceed: `1234`
+If you select a bank that requires multi-factor authentication, enter the following code to proceed: `1234`

 #### OAuth banks